KillaDrex/EthB/README.md

 This program is a simple contract written in Solidity, a programming language used for developing smart contracts on the Ethereum blockchain.
 The contract has a single function that returns the string "Hello World!".
 This program serves as a simple and straightforward introduction to Solidity programming, and can be used as a stepping stone for more complex projects in the future.

-## Getting Started

 ### Program Functions

-To run this program, you can use Remix, an online Solidity IDE.
-To get started, go to the Remix website at https://remix.ethereum.org/.

-Once you are on the Remix website, create a new file by clicking on the "+" icon in the left-hand sidebar.
-Save the file with a .sol extension (e.g., HelloWorld.sol).
-Copy and paste the following code into the file:

 ```javascript